jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 The next generation of vSOCs
 OEMs are continuously working on solidifying vSOCs and positioning them internally.
-They are defining vSOC scope, deciding where it belongs in the organizational structure, and evaluating sourcing (e.g in\-house, hybrid or managed vSOC) and operating models (e.g one global vSOC, multiple geographies presence, etc.).
+They are defining vSOC scope, deciding where it belongs in the organizational structure, and evaluating sourcing (e.g., in\-house, hybrid or managed vSOC) and operating models (e.g., one global vSOC, multiple geographies presence, etc.).
 OEMs must establish vSOCs as soon as possible to comply with R155\.
 There are several options for vSOC implementation:
-Mostly pure standalone vSOCs
+Mostly “pure” / standalone vSOCs
-Focused strictly on post\-production connected vehicles and driven by regulatory requirements and compliance Part of the IT organization; reporting to the CISO; sometimes part of after\-sales or global operations Sometimes also focused on IT aspects of the connected vehicles infrastructurethe automotive cloud vSOCs can be built in three ways:
+Focused strictly on post\-production connected vehicles and driven by regulatory requirements and compliance Part of the IT organization; reporting to the CISO; sometimes part of after\-sales or global operations Sometimes also focused on IT aspects of the connected vehicles infrastructure—the automotive cloud vSOCs can be built in three ways:
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 115
 Some OEMs, however, have already reached a higher level of vSOC maturity.
 Two new types of vSOCs are emerging in response to the growth in scale and